 ASG also undertakes prototyping and research activities aimed at evaluating the feasibility and/or characterization of materials and production processes.

 ASG is currently the largest European producer of magnets for particle accelerators and for applications in high-energy physics.
 From solenoids, dipoles and cyclotrons to the CMS and ATLAS detectors at Geneva's CERN as well as magnetic systems for the Katrin project: ASG is involved in all the main international projects.

 Our magnets are testimony to the company's ability to meet precisely the needs of the research world.
 They have contributed to reaching important scientific goals, like - for example - the discovery of the Higgs Boson in 2012.

-Thanks also to its continuous dialog with the main institutes and research centers worldwide - including ENEA, INFN, CNR, KIT, IPP, ITER and Fusion4Energy - ASG is able to offer support in designing magnets starting from the requested field specifications or in the optimization and industrialization of existing designs.
+Thanks also to its continuous dialog with the main institutes and research centers worldwide - including INFN, GSI, FERMILAB, JINR, KIT, CEA and CERN - ASG is able to offer support in designing magnets starting from the requested field specifications or in the optimization and industrialization of existing designs.
 ASG can develop:

 - dipolar cos σ magnets